MKaczkow/python_reversi/README.md

-Playing Reversi with python, using MinMax with Alpha-Beta
+Playing Reversi with Python, using MinMax with Alpha-Beta

 Running: download all files and run "reversi.py" using command line or any python IDE.
 Doesn't contain GUI - playing happens in console.